We independently score every subscription. We may earn a commission through links — it never changes our picks.

 • Price has risen meaningfully in recent years.

-If regional sports networks are your dealbreaker โ€” and for local NBA, NHL, or MLB fans they often are โ€” DirecTV Stream is one of the few services still carrying RSNs in meaningful markets.
+If regional sports networks are your dealbreaker — and for local NBA, NHL, or MLB fans they often are — DirecTV Stream is one of the few services still carrying RSNs in meaningful markets.
 That's a genuine differentiator.
-The channel counts at higher tiers are impressive, and the interface has improved substantially from its rocky early days.
+RSNs come with the Choice package (about $64.99/month) and higher, and the interface has improved substantially from its rocky early days.

-Sling TV offers the most flexibility of any service here: you start with either an "Orange" or "Blue" base package at a lower price point than the competition, then add channel packs for sports, news, or lifestyle content.
-The starting price of roughly $40โ€“45/month for a single base package is genuinely lower than YouTube TV or Hulu + Live TV.
+Sling TV offers the most flexibility of any service here: you start with either an "Orange" or "Blue" base package at a lower price than the competition, then add channel packs for sports, news, or lifestyle content.
+Sling Orange runs about $45.99/month and Sling Blue about $50.99/month, with the Orange & Blue combo around $65.99/month (as of June 2026) — genuinely lower than YouTube TV or Hulu + Live TV at the entry point.

 The catch is what you give up.
 Sling Orange includes ESPN but only one simultaneous stream.
 Sling Blue gives you three streams but no ESPN.
-Combining both brings the price closer to the full-service competitors.
-Cloud DVR is included but limited โ€” you get 50 hours, and the recording experience is clunkier than YouTube TV's.
+Combining both brings the price close to the full-service competitors.
+Cloud DVR is included but limited — you get 50 hours free (unlimited for an extra $5/month), and the recording experience is clunkier than YouTube TV's.

 Sling is best for someone who only needs a handful of specific channels, not a cable-equivalent experience.
+For more options in this range, see our guide to the cheapest cable alternatives.

 Pros